 At the same time, dehydration forces your body to gradually and systematically close down some of its capillary beds.
 When some capillary beds shut down, it puts more pressure in the “pipes”—your capillaries and arteries—elevating your blood pressure.
 So, one of the best ways to lower your blood pressure naturally is by staying well-hydrated.

 - DON'T overdo it.
 While I want you to get the health benefits of drinking water, I don't want you to go overboard.
 Like a sponge, your body can absorb water at a limited rate.
 It will require some time to adapt to your new level of water intake and become fully hydrated.
-Drinking too much water, more than the 96 ounces per day that I recommend, can overwork your kidneys and digestive system.
+Drinking too much water can overwork your kidneys and digestive system.
 Hypertension, diabetes, and stress all leave the kidneys in a weakened state, so be careful.
-In fact, if you have kidney disease or congestive heart disease, consult your physician before increasing your water intake.
+Finally, if you have congestive heart failure, kidney issues, or are taking diuretics and/or are on fluid restrictions, consult your physician before increasing your water intake.
+That’s because hypertension, diabetes, and stress all leave the kidneys in a weakened state.

 - DO drink more water when you exercise.
 You lose water through sweat and evaporation.
 So, to get the full benefits of drinking water you want to hydrate well before, during, and after exercise.